 PLAN FUN ACTIVITIES AND MAKE A POSITIVE IMPACT WITHIN THE PROJECTS IN CAPE TOWN

-EXPERIENCE ALL CAPE TOWN HAS TO OFFER FROM CENTRALLY LOCATED ACCOMMODATION
+EXPERIENCE CAPE TOWN FROM CENTRALLY LOCATED ACCOMMODATION

 BACKGROUND TO THE CHILDCARE PROGRAM